MicrosoftDocs/sdk-api/sdk-api-src/content/shellapi/nf-shellapi-extractassociatediconw.md

 ## -description

-Retrieves a handle to an indexed icon found in a file or an icon found in an associated executable file.
+Gets a handle to an icon stored as a resource in a file or an icon stored in a file's associated executable file.

 ## -parameters